wix/react-native-calendars/README.md

 All parameters are optional.
 By default the month of current local date will be displayed.

-Parameters that require date types accept YYYY-MM-DD formated datestrings and JavaScript date objects
+Parameters that require date types accept YYYY-MM-DD formated datestrings and JavaScript date objects.

 #### Basic parameters